The critical difference between an effective and an ineffective leader lies in their ability to regulate the tension

 Do you remember the last time you or your team behaved in one of the above ways?
-If you do, then you now know that you and your team were trying to cope with tension.
+If you do, then you now know that you and your team were struggling to cope with tension.

 To be clear, there’s nothing inherently wrong with any of the above behaviors.
 They are natural reactions to too much tension.
 The question is “Do they effectively release or regulate our tension?”
 The answer is often a “no.”

 The fact of the matter is, if we’re stuck unable to regulate our tension, we have no room in our mind with which to think and see clearly.
 When we cannot think and see clearly, we cannot accurately reflect on ourselves and our perception of others, either.
 This means we also lack the kind of self-awareness that can expose our biases and blindspots.
 While we’re in such a state, how can we behave and make decisions with confidence?
 In fact, it would be scary if we did behave and make decisions with confidence.